What is the Cryosphere?

 Sea ice packs against the coast of Greenland. — Credit: Markus Triente/Flickr

-Sea ice forms when water temperature in the ocean drops below the freezing point of saltwater, about -1.8 °C (28.8 °F).
-Most sea ice forms in the Arctic Ocean and the Southern Ocean, the ocean surrounding Antarctica.
+Sea ice forms from frozen seawater.
+The point at which seawater freezes depends on its salinity, but the typical freezing point is about -1.8 °C (28.8 °F).
+Most sea ice forms in the Arctic Ocean and the Southern Ocean surrounding the Antarctic Ice Sheet.

 1. Sea ice does not raise sea level when it melts because it is already floating in ocean water.

-2. Sea ice reflects between 50 and 70 percent of the sun’s rays hitting its surface.
+2. Bare sea ice reflects between 45 and 60 percent of the sun’s rays hitting its surface.

-4. Sea ice fills a central role in the lives and customs of native Arctic people.
-Indigenous Peoples use sea ice for hunting and traveling.
+4. Sea ice fills a central role in the lives and customs of Indigenous Peoples living in the Arctic, who use sea ice for hunting and traveling.
 Sea ice also protects coastal areas from erosion by damping ocean waves.
 In areas with less sea ice, storms on the Arctic Ocean can generate much larger waves, damaging shorelines and Arctic communities.

 5. Sea ice creates a platform for algae to thrive, sustaining krill—shrimp-like crustaceans—and other animals.